jvd33/Fuzzer/readme.txt

-Update this as necessary.

 README:
-1. Install the python requests package and beautifulsoup by typing "pip install requests" followed by "pip install beautifulsoup4" in the command line
+1. Install the python requests package and beautifulsoup using pip by typing "pip install requests" followed by "pip install beautifulsoup4" in the command line
 2. Download xampp-portable from http://yogi.se.rit.edu/~swen-331/bigfiles/xampp-portable.zip
 3. Run setup_xampp.bat